thoughtbot/maintaining-open-source-projects/book/03-git.md

 revisions, and the reviewer always knows what you addressed and what not.

-Be a nice person, floss every day and keep your git history clean.
+Be nice, floss every day and keep your git history clean.

 ## Reject pull requests